SB 328 (Portantino) would require that the school day for middle and high school students start no earlier than 8:30 a.m.

 RE: SB 328 (Portantino): Pupil attendance: school start time

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports your proposed legislation SB 328 (Portantino).
-This bill would require that the school day for middle and high schools start no earlier than 8:30 a.m., so that adolescents may have a chance at adequate sleep.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports proposed legislation SB 328 (Portantino).
+This bill would require that the regular school day for middle and high schools start no earlier than 8:30 a.m., so that adolescents may have a chance at adequate sleep.